-Visit for the marvellous architecture, the famous final resting places or simply the atmosphere.
+Visit St. Peter's Church for the stunning architecture, the famous final resting places or simply the atmosphere.

 George Edmund Street was an Essex boy, and became famous for creating the Royal Courts of Justice on London's Strand.
 But before that the Victorian Gothic revival master designed St. Peter's Church, a mysterious icon of Bournemouth's rich history.
 Finished in 1879 the church now stands between the bars and clubs in the city centre.